justeattakeaway/pie/packages/tools/pie-wrapper-react/README.md

 import { PieButtonReact } from '@justeattakeaway/pie-button'
 ```

-Note: In order for the `custom-elements-manifest/analyzer` to recognise events, please declare the event with this `this.dispatchEvent` function.
+Note: In order for the `custom-elements-manifest/analyzer` to recognise events inside your component, please declare the event inside the `this.dispatchEvent` function.
 For example:

 ```
 this.dispatchEvent(new CustomEvent('CustomEvent', { detail: 'WC event dispatched' }))